How it Works: Preen Garden Weed Preventers

 Japanese asters are best grown in a sunny to partly sunny spot; they thrive in average soil with dry or moist conditions.
 ‘Blue Star’ even does well in clay soil and rock gardens, too.

 Flowers in winter?
 Why not give hellebores (Helleborus spp., USDA Zones 3 or 4 through 8) a try?
-So-called Christmas roses (H. niger) start blooming in November and December, and continue well into April and May.
-Others (H. orientalis, or H. x hybridus) are called Lenten roses and put on a show from February into June and July.
+So-called Christmas roses (H. niger) start blooming in late November and continue well into early May.
+Others (H. orientalis, or H. x hybridus) are called Lenten roses and put on a show from February into early July.

 Grow in shade to part shade, especially under deciduous trees.
 Early season bees visit the flowers for their nectar.
 The blooms are lovely cut for indoor arrangements or to float in a bowl.